Issue Tracker

 There are several things to consider when triaging an issue:

-• Is this a duplicate?
-Search the issue tracker (including closed issues) to see if there is something similar or identical to what is reported.
+Is this a duplicate?
+Search the issue tracker (including closed issues) to see if there is an issue with a similar or identical root cause to what is reported.
+We generally focus issues around root causes so alternative solutions can be discussed and evaluated together.
 If it is obviously a duplicate, write a comment that it is a duplicate of the other issue, and close the issue.
 If it isn’t obvious that it is a duplicate, leave a comment asking the author if the other issue covers what they reported.

-• Assuming the issue looks valid, remove the S-triage label and move it onto a new status:
+Assuming the issue looks valid, switch the S-triage label for one of the following:

-• S-needs-mentor — This is something the Cargo team wants to address, but does not currently have the capacity to help with reviewing.
+- S-needs-mentor — This is something the Cargo team wants to address, but does not currently have the capacity to help with reviewing. (reserved for Cargo team)

-• S-accepted — This is something that clearly needs to be addressed, and a Cargo team member has volunteered to help review.
+- S-accepted — This is something that clearly needs to be addressed, and a Cargo team member has volunteered to help review. (reserved for Cargo team)